 - How does that price relate to your costs?

 - How does the price relate to the industry average?

 After showcasing your pricing, you need to express your promotional strategies.
 There is no single marketing channel to appeal to modern customers.
-But your hair salon marketing strategy will evolve and change depending on the challenges you face, business goals to meet your needs.
+But your hair salon marketing strategy will evolve and change depending on the challenges you face, and business goals to meet your needs.

 To identify your marketing strategy you need to call your target market, unique value proposition, and customer segments.
 But before everything, you need to get listed on Google search results to make people easily find you.
 Further, you may consider YouTube, Google Ads, Facebook Business Suite, Instagram to target people that you envision as your clients.
 To assess the importance of these channels, you need to rely on solid data.
 Do not forget to mention your website, including SEO amongst your marketing.
 In fact, you can leverage your book now button to boost direct sales.

-Websites built with WordPress can incorporate booking with the help of booking plugins.
+Websites built with WordPress can incorporate booking with the help of salon software.
 Booknetic is an appointment booking plugin for the automation of your online bookings.
 With the help of customization options, you can design a booking procedure according to your business needs.
 With a built-in CRM tool, you can collect client emails, run promotional plans directly from the website.
 Try Demo to explore more about its features.